amsikking/SOLS_O2-O3_optomechanics/stiffness_testing/README.md

 **Note:** for test 10 the pressure was also directly applied to the tombstone in various locations with no visible movement of the fringes on the shear plate.

 ## Conclusion:
 **A single 'monolithic' aluminium mount for O2-O3 is the preferred mounting solution for stiffness** (e.g. the Thorlabs 'tombstone').
-Even with a relatively floppy breadboard for the base (test 8 onwards) a human cannot reasonable misalign O2-O3 with normal pressure on or around the base plate (up to 40lb).
+Even with a relatively floppy breadboard for the base (test 8 onwards) a human cannot reasonable misalign O2-O3 with normal pressure on or around the base plate (tested up to 40lb).